vikpande/google-geocoding/README.md

-# Google-geocoding API integration :
+# Google-geocoding integration :
     - About : An API developed using Java springboot & maven to query address and latitude+longitude using Google's Geocoding API integration services.

-# TL;DR - Watch the video recording of the functionality at the below link :
+# tl;dr - watch the functionality at the below link:
     - You tube - https://www.youtube.com/watch?v=CTH_Ei4Ilt0

-# Features :
-The API has the following features:
+# Features : The API has the following features:
     - Exposes a RESTful API
     - Accepts address as a single string
     - Uses this address parameter to query Google's Geocoding API,